Home Travel Tips Vehicle Registration in Australia – Rego Guide

 For cars from NSW (over 5 years old) or NT (from 5 years old) a technical check is required to renew the rego.
 Usually, the technical control must be done in the state that requires it.
 For NSW and the NT, the technical inspection is required annually.
 So if the former owner has passed a technical inspection six months ago and it was renewed it is not necessary to renew it for six months.

-NB: For NT vehicles, if you are not on the territory and an inspection is mandatory for renewal.
+For NT vehicles, if you are not on the territory and an inspection is mandatory for renewal.
 NT will accept out-of-state RWC but MVR in Darwin should be contacted for information on how to proceed.
 For NSW vehicles, if you are not in the state, be aware that there is a procedure by email and telephone where NSW accepts RWCs from other states but the procedure is quite complicated and can’t be done online.

-Rego state by state table in Australia
+Rego State by State table in Australia

 Find a summary of the rules for each state here: